streptomyces/advancedR/README.md

 # Lists are generic vectors.

-# Generally when we say "vector" we mean "atomic
+# Generally, when we say "vector" we mean "atomic
 # vectors".

-# Individual elements of a list can contain any type of
+# Individual elements of a list can refer to any type of
 # R object of any complexity, including other lists.

 # This allows for the creation of objects of arbitrary